 - Lack of features — GoDaddy’s plans lack some features that are common on other similarly priced providers.
-For example, GoDaddy don’t offer a free SSL certificate on their entry-level plans, whereas all of the alternatives on this list do (as do many other hosts).
+For example, GoDaddy doesn’t offer a free SSL certificate on its entry-level plans, whereas all of the alternatives on this list do.

 That last qualifier is important — in creating this list of alternatives, I’ve tried to look for hosts that can improve on those weak points at a similar price point.

-- Generic shared plans — start at $5.99 a month ($8.99 upon renewal).
-Basic shared hosting with cPanel access.
+- Generic shared plans — start at $5.99 a month ($8.99 upon renewal) for basic shared hosting with cPanel access.
 You can use it for WordPress or other content management systems.

-- WordPress hosting plans — shared WordPress hosting plans start at $5 a month ($9.99 upon renewal).
-These plans offer a custom hosting dashboard with managed features, such as automatic backups, staging sites, automatic updates, etc. GoDaddy also offer Pro managed WordPress plans starting at $24.99 a month.
+- WordPress hosting plans — shared WordPress hosting plans start at $6.99 a month ($9.99 upon renewal).
+These plans offer a custom hosting dashboard with managed features, such as automatic backups, staging sites, automatic updates, and so on.
+GoDaddy also offers Pro managed WordPress plans starting at $24.99 a month.

-If you’re looking at GoDaddy’s WordPress plans, you’ll probably want an alternative that also offers those managed features.
+If you’re looking at GoDaddy’s Pro managed WordPress plans, you’ll probably want an alternative that also offers those managed features.
 In that case, consider Kinsta, the fifth option on this list.

-On the other hand, if you’re just looking at the shared plans, you may be happy with any shared host.
+On the other hand, if you’re just looking at the shared plans, you’ll probably be happy with any of the first four hosts.

 Ready to go?
-Let’s check out the alternatives…
+Let’s check out the hosting alternatives…

-Whereas GoDaddy offer separate shared and managed WordPress plans, SiteGround just offer a single shared hosting plan that includes managed WordPress features.
+Whereas GoDaddy offers separate shared and managed WordPress plans, SiteGround just offer a single shared hosting plan that includes managed WordPress features.

-This makes them a great alternative for both GoDaddy’s shared and managed WordPress plans.
+This makes it a great alternative for both GoDaddy’s shared and managed WordPress plans.

-SiteGround have put a lot of work into continually improving their hosting product, recently launching a custom hosting dashboard and moving to Google Cloud infrastructure for all of their hosting plans.
+SiteGround has put a lot of work into continually improving its hosting product, recently launching a custom hosting dashboard and moving to Google Cloud infrastructure for all of its hosting plans.

-They also offer managed WordPress features such as:
+It also offers managed WordPress features such as:

 - automatic updates